dkanwal/StockEnvironment/README.md

 Author: Deven Kanwal

-Note: Program requires MatPlotLib, Pandas, and Numpy to run.
+Note: Program requires MatPlotLib, Pandas, Date Time, math and Numpy to run.

 HOW TO RUN:
     Run from the repository's directory in your terminal with the following